vitalii312/Squadded/docs/pages.md

 -   The authenticated user can invite friends via invite link, whatsapp, facebook messenger or email.
 The receiver will get a link to the inviter's profile.

 -   He can search friends already signed up to the app by `name`.
     Clicking `Invite` on a searched user will send a request notification to the user.
-This kind of requests notifications will be appeared at [Requests Notifications](#notifications/requests.vue) page.
+This kind of requests notifications will be appeared at [Requests Notifications](#notificationsrequests) page.

 You will see this page everytime you sign in when you don't have a friends.
-If you have at least one in your squadded list, then you goes to [my-squad](#feed.vue) page
+If you have at least one in your squadded list, then you goes to [my-squad](#feed) page

 ---

-## feed.vue
+## feed

 `Home` Page